EventStore/EventStore/docs/installation.md

 ::: warning
 The legacy TCP client protocol is disabled by default and will no longer be available from 24.2.
-To enable it, add the environment variable to the yaml file:
+To enable it in versions lower than 24.2, add the environment variable to the yaml file:
 EVENTSTORE_ENABLE_EXTERNAL_TCP=true
 :::